amazon-archives/amplify-photo-gallery-workshop/content/60_managing_photos/30_adding_storage.md

 We'll need a place to store all of the photos that get uploaded to our albums.
 Amazon Simple Storage Service (S3) is a great option for this and Amplify's Storage module makes setting up and working with S3 very easy.

-{{% notice tip %}}
-You can read more about Amplify's Storage module [here](https://aws-amplify.github.io/amplify-js/media/storage_guide).
-{{% /notice %}}

 ### Configuring and adding storage

 First, we'll use the Amplify CLI to enable storage for our app.
 This will create a bucket on Amazon S3 and set it up with appropriate permissions so that users who are logged in to our app can read from and write to it.
+We'll also allow guests to read from the bucket, in case we ever want to allow albums to be made public.

 1. **From the photo-albums directory, run** `amplify add storage`